 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 How does Opendoor work, exactly?
 That depends on which of its services you want to use.
-So let’s explore your options — and see what might be a good fit for you.
+Here, we’ll explore the options for both buyers and sellers, as well as pros and cons.

 What does Opendoor do?

-They target their services toward sellers, offering to make an all-cash offer on your house in a matter of days with minimal hassle on your end.
-More specifically, their services include:
+They target their services mainly toward sellers, making all-cash offers in a matter of days with minimal hassle on your end.
+Services include:

-- Opendoor Complete.
-This tech-platform-supported service bundles buying, selling and closing into one theoretically seamless process.
-If you want to sell your current home to buy a new one, it can help you avoid paying two mortgages or dealing with two moves.
+- Opendoor Complete: This service bundles buying, selling and closing into one theoretically seamless transaction.
+If you want to buy a new home using the proceeds from the sale of your current home, it can help you avoid paying two mortgages or dealing with two moves.